Do SIL Providers Have to Be Registered in 2026? Mandatory Registration Explained

 Under the current system, unregistered providers delivering SIL services operate without oversight from the NDIS Quality and Safeguards Commission.
 They are not required to meet Practice Standards, undergo audits, or demonstrate compliance with quality and safety requirements.

 This is changing under the new graduated risk-proportionate registration model.
+What happens if you don't register by July 2026?

 The Current Situation (Before 1st July 2026)